-Providers are rushing and struggling to adapt to the changes on the horizon.
-Architects are leading thought processes that will provide new models of care and housing as well as pushing the envelope regarding the definition of elder care environments.
-They understand how to create spaces which not only serve as comfortable and efficient workplaces, but are also aesthetically pleasing homes and places for social interaction.
+Providers are rushing and struggling to adapt to the changes on the horizon and architects in collaboration with operators are leading thought processes that will provide new models of care and housing as well as pushing the envelope regarding the definition of elder care environments.
+They understand how to create spaces which not only serve as comfortable and efficient workplaces but are also aesthetically pleasing homes and places for social interaction.

 Regardless of age, everyone likes to live in vibrant surroundings.
-This may involve community.
-However, vibrancy may be defined as easily attained services, both necessary and desired; cultural and physical amenities which enhance our quality of life; and an environment which is designed for versatility and changes as one moves through life’s timeline.
+However, vibrancy may be defined as easily attained services, both necessary and desired; cultural and physical amenities which enhance our quality of life; and an environment which is designed for versatility and changes as one moves through life.
 We want to continue to thrive intellectually, spiritually and physically and thus expect our communities to include wellness centers, cultural offerings, religious opportunities, meditation rooms and a variety of dining venues which provide ample opportunity to interact socially over food and drink.

-We are working long past the typical ages of previous generations, either out of necessity or a desire to continue in business in retirement.
+Retirement today looks very different than in previous generations.
+As a society we are working long past the typical retirement age of generations past.
+Sometimes out of necessity or a desire to continue a career you enjoy and, in some instances, taking a previous hobby into a new part time career in retirement.
 Our “Life Plan Communities” are now beginning to include business centers or areas which serve as office spaces.
 Additionally, electronic connectivity has become important not only for residents, but for staff working to provide high quality care and for family members who want to remain connected, if only through the Internet.
 Often this connectivity takes place in a Starbucks-like coffee shop on the premises that also promotes social interaction.